Explicit Stabilised Gradient Descent for Faster Strongly Convex Optimisation: Numerical examples

 \paragraph{Strongly convex quadratic programming:} We consider the quadratic function $f(x) = \tfrac{1}{2} x^T A x - x^T b$, with $A \in \mathbb{R}^{n \times n}$ a random matrix drawn from the Wishart distribution\moda{, namely,} $A \sim \frac{1}{m}W_{n}(I_{n},m)$ \moda{with} $n=4800, m=5000$, and \moda{the entries of} $b \in \mathbb{R}^{n}$ \moda{are independently drawn from the standard Gaussian distribution} $\mathcal{N}(0,1)$.
 For this matrix, \moda{with high probability}, we have the following estimates \moda{from \cite{vershynin2010introduction}} for its largest and smallest eigenvalues

 giving $\kappa \approx 10^4$.
 Since this problem is quadratic we \moda{will} also solve it using the conjugate gradient method (CG).

-We plot $f(x_k)-f(x_{*})$ for the ESGD, GD, AGD and CG in Figure \ref{fig:quad}.
-As predicted by \moda{Proposition \ref{prp:eff}}, as the damping parameter $\eta$ for ESGD increases, the behaviour of \moda{ESGD approaches that} of CG.
-Furthermore, \moda{even for the modest damping parameter of} $\eta \approx 1.17$, ESGD \moda{is comparable} to AGD.
+We plot $f(x_k)-f(x_{*})$ for the RKCD, GD, AGD and CG in Figure \ref{fig:quad}.
+As predicted by \moda{Proposition \ref{prp:eff}}, as the damping parameter $\eta$ for RKCD increases, the behaviour of \moda{RKCD approaches that} of CG.
+Furthermore, \moda{even for the modest damping parameter of} $\eta \approx 1.17$, RKCD \moda{is comparable} to AGD.

 \paragraph{Regularised logistic regression:} We \moda{now} study our first example not covered by our theoretical results. \moda{Consider }the objective function

 where $\Xi = ^T \in \mathbb{R}^{m \times d}$ is the design matrix \moda{with the columns $\{\xi_i\}_i$,} and $y \in \{ -1, 1 \}^d$. \moda{Note that} $f \in \mathcal{F}_{\ell,L}$ with $\ell=\tau$ and $L=\tau + \|\Xi\|_2^2/4$.
 As in~\cite{Scieur:2016}, we used the Madelon UCI dataset with $d = 500$, $m = 2000$, and $\tau =10^2$.
 This \moda{results in} a very poorly conditioned problem with $\kappa = L/\moda{l} \approx 10^9$.